 The Hero Ingredient: Browned cauliflower gives this pasta a nutty flavor.

 Pro Tip: Use pasta water as the base for this dish's sauce.
 It really elevates the overall flavor.

 Why We Love It: Once you see how tasty this recipe from Add1Tbsp looks, you’re going to want to eat it while snuggled under a blanket.
-It’s made with cauliflower that’s been tossed with paprika, nutmeg, chorizo, and chopped parsley, and then combined with garlic breadcrumbs over a bed of spaghetti.
+It’s made with cauliflower that’s been tossed with paprika, nutmeg, chorizo, and chopped parsley, and then combine with garlic breadcrumbs over a bed of spaghetti.
 “Serve with a sprinkle of breadcrumbs, more parmesan, the rest of the fresh herbs, a pinch of flaky sea salt, and freshly cracked pepper,” blogger Evan Kalman says.

 Perfect Roast Chicken with Lemon Herb Pan Sauce